mintty/mintty/wiki/CtrlSeqs.md

 ## Shortcut override mode ##

 When shortcut override mode is on, all shortcut key combinations are sent to the application instead of triggering window commands.
+Escape sequences in modifyOtherKeys mode and (since 3.8.3) user-defined key assignments configured with option KeyFunctions stay in effect.

 | **sequence**  | **override** |
 |:--------------|:-------------|